sib-swiss/gsoc-2017/data/projects/polymer.md

 [neXtProt](https://www.nextprot.org) embraces this trend using popular client side technology such as [AngularJS](https://angularjs.org/) and [Web Components](https://www.webcomponents.org/) / [Polymer](https://www.polymer-project.org/1.0/) (library developed by Google).

-Web components enable the re-use of such components by the bioinformatic community.
+Web components enable the re-use of such libaries by the bioinformatics community.
 This follows the strategy of the neXtProt development team that has published many libraries already in [BioJS](https://biojs.net/).
 The most popular one, being the [feature viewer](https://github.com/calipho-sib/feature-viewer) shown in this picture.

 ![DotPlot](data/projects/images/feature-viewer.png)